 "A sublime repast.
 This recording is a plum.
 Courtly, playful, and plaintive.
 The superior musicianship of this trio is no surprise."

 "Elegant.
 Impeccable historical style...will draw the listener into the intimate ambiance and mood they create.
 The recording is exceptional in clarity and presence.
 The pieces are at once charming and profound."

 "The ear is constantly charmed.
 Idiomatic flair and affectionate warmth.
 Interesting performances, and a brace of distinctive, engaging chamber works.
 Excellent and enterprising ensemble.
 A keen-edged and diligent performance."

-Lent by The Metropolitan Museum of Art for this Project:
+On loan from The Metropolitan Museum of Art for this Project: